Inzhenerka/docs.getdbt.tech/website/docs/docs/fusion/connect-data-platform-fusion/databricks-setup.md

 ## More information

-Find Databricks specific configuration information in the [Databricks adapter reference guide](/reference/resource-configs/databricks-configs).
+Find Databricks-specific configuration information in the [Databricks adapter reference guide](/reference/resource-configs/databricks-configs).